How to Set Up a Child Care Center in GSA-Managed Space

 The feasibility study needs to include the guidance from GSA on utilization rates and acceptable center size requirements.
 A center must be large enough to exist as a viable business.

 Community partnerships with non-federal entities are permitted and encouraged.
 A partnership with a local business or government could make a center viable where your population alone will not support one.
-Any agreements made for sharing a center must be based on the authorities and requirements of federal law under the Trible Amendment.
+Any agreements made for sharing a center must be based on the authorities and requirements of federal law under the Trible Amendment [DOC - 28 KB].

 * If your feasibility study proves positive and you are ready to move ahead with a center you should get a copy of the GSA Board of Directors Child Care Resource Book and the GSA Child Care Center Design Guide.
-Both guides are available from your RCCC or on the web at: www.gsa.gov/childcare
+Both guides are available from your Child Care Program Manager or in our Web Library.

 The organizing committee should obtain copies of the applicable state and local regulations governing child care centers.
 In most instances child care centers are required to be on ground floor levels with access to outdoor play space.
 The GSA child care coordinator is available to help identify if appropriate space is available.
 The agency requests space from GSA.
 GSA is responsible for finding, designing and building out the space for the child care center under established policy.
 The agency pays rent to GSA for the space under established procedures for “common use space.”